-The intent of PPC competitions is to provide law enforcement officers with a competitive program which will improve their skill and competence.
-The NRA’s eligibility rules allow law enforcement, military police and civilian security officers to obtain a classification so they can compete against other officers with similar skill levels.
+The intent of PPC competitions is to provide law enforcement officers with a competitive program that will improve their skills and competence.
+The NRA’s eligibility rules allow law enforcement, military police, and civilian security officers to obtain a classification so they can compete against other officers with similar skill levels.

 The first National Police Revolver Championships were conducted in Bloomington, Indiana, in 1962 with Larry A. Mead, of the Columbus, Ohio, Police Department becoming the first National Police Champion.
 From 1969 through 1980, the National Police Revolver Championships were conducted by the Department of Public Safety and the Mississippi Law Enforcement Officers Training Academy in Pearl, Mississippi.

 In 1981, The National Police Revolver Championships were then moved to Camp Dodge, Iowa, where they were conducted by the Iowa Law Enforcement Training Academy until 1988.
 In 1989, the Championships were re-titled the National Police Shooting Championships (NPSC) and moved to Jackson, Mississippi, where they were conducted by the City of Jackson Police Department.
 In 2006, the Championships were relocated to Albuquerque, New Mexico, where they are conducted annually by the Albuquerque Police Department.

 Range equipment- Holster capable of safely holding the firearm, gun belt, and magazine holders or speedloader holders (minimum 3.)
 Magazines or speed loaders (minimum 4.)
 Ear and eye protection, cap or hat, pencil for scoring, and a range bag or box to carry ammunition and other items to the line.
 Guns are carried to the line in the holster because that is what law enforcement officers do.
 150 rounds of ammunition.